Sarafian/sarafian.github.io/_drafts/powershell/2019-06-28-powershell-soap-proxy-new-webserviceproxy.md

 | 2nd | `Example.DoSomethingRequest, 4qodbdsw, Version=0.0.0.0, Culture=neutral, PublicKeyToken=null` |
 | 2nd | `Example.DosomethingResponse, 4qodbdsw, Version=0.0.0.0, Culture=neutral, PublicKeyToken=null` |

-For those who are not proficient with .NET, the type name is not enough to identity it in the runtime.
+For those who are not proficient with .NET, the type name is not enough to identity a type it in the runtime.
 Instead the full name of the assembly is also used to produce what you would consider a unique identifier of a type also known as **Assembly Qualified Name**.
 {: .notice--tip}

 `$proxy1` expects as a parameter an instance of type `Example.DoSomethingRequest, 5wx5pbrx, Version=0.0.0.0, Culture=neutral, PublicKeyToken=null` and `$proxy2` expects `Example.DoSomethingRequest, 4qodbdsw, Version=0.0.0.0, Culture=neutral, PublicKeyToken=null`.
 The problem is that when code like `[Example.DoSomethingRequest]::new()` is executed then it is unclear which exact type was instantiated because we didn't specify the assembly qualified name and this is a scenario that is not typical within the .NET runtime.
 This can lead to situations where types from the `5wx5pbrx` assembly would be used with types from the `4qodbdsw` assembly, which leads to errors that don't make sense.